effieklimi/pgspilot/README.md

 bash scripts/run_add_pgs.sh PGS002149
 ```

+**Key output:** a folder called `/pgs/weights` in the project route with everything you need to score users later.

 **These will:**

 - Fetch the already harmonized PGS weights file from the PGS catalogue
 - Create weights files per subpopulation
 - Append the PGS ID, along with other metadata, to a global registry of all PGSs added so far, stored in `/pgs/weights/harmonized`
 - Standardize it per subpopulation (needed for subpopulation-based ranking)
+- Keep a stats summary of the subpopulation standardization, per PGS ID

 ## Run every time you need to score a user: